 The representative from each unit should be a key administrator for the operational area represented, thereby facilitating timely decisions.
 Due to the number of operational areas represented, each area is limited to one representative, with one alternate to participate when the regular representative is not available.

-The Emergency Management Committee will hold regular monthly meetings, and may meet more often if the need arises.
+The Emergency Management Committee will hold regular quarterly meetings, and may meet more often if the need arises.